Miosix is an OS kernel designed to run on 32bit microcontrollers, in active development since 2008.

 To download the Miosix kernel, go to the download page and follow the instructions.

-If you just want to skim through the source code from a web browser, there is a Github mirror of the kernel.
+If you just want to have a look at the source code from a web browser, there is a Github mirror of the kernel.

 SkywardMiosix is being used by Skyward in the Rocksanne I-X rocket for on-board control and logging.
 The use of Miosix is planned also in their next rockets.

 FlopsyncMiosix is used as the OS to support the FLOPSYNC-2 Wireless Sensor Network clock synchronization scheme which is currently the subject of academic research.